Summer Orientation Frequently Asked Questions

 What is Placement Testing?
 What is the purpose of Placement Tests?

-I know that I will schedule my classes during Summer Orientation, how does that work?
+I know that I will choose my class preferences during Summer Orientation, how does that work?

 Walsh University utilizes a unique system for scheduling our freshman students.
 In developing each schedule, the University considers information provided by the student.
-This includes placement test scores, student interest, athlete or non-athlete status, resident or commuter status, post-secondary courses, etc. During Summer Orientation incoming students will complete an Academic Information Form with their professional advisor and have the opportunity to select core classes based on personal interests.
+This includes placement test scores, student interest, athlete or non-athlete status, resident or commuter status, post-secondary courses, etc. During Summer Orientation incoming students will complete an Academic Information Form with their professional advisor and have the opportunity to select core class preferences based on personal interests.
 Taking into consideration of all information collected, Walsh faculty determine the student's schedule.
 All decisions are made in the best interests of students.
+Class schedules will be mailed to students 2-3 weeks after orientation.
 Please note that after the Fall semester students will create their own schedules in consultation with their Professional Advisor.

 When do I get my student ID?